Ryan White and National Youth HIV and AIDS Awareness Day

 Young RWHAP Clients and Viral Suppression

-The proportion of RWHAP clients who achieved viral suppression has increased steadily from 2010 to 2016, from 69.5% to 85.9%.
-However, RWHAP clients aged 13-24 do not fare as well, with only 74.1% in this age group achieving viral suppression, according to the 2017 RWHAP Annual Client-Level Data Report.
-Viral suppression was lowest among youth with no health care coverage (68.2%) and youth with unstable housing (62.7%).
+In 2018, 4.2% of Ryan White HIV/AIDS Program (RWHAP) clients were 24 and younger.
+The proportion of RWHAP clients who achieved viral suppression has increased steadily from 2010 to 2018, from 69.5% to 87.1%.
+However, RWHAP clients aged 13-24 do not fare as well, with only 76.3% in this age group achieving viral suppression, according to the 2018 RWHAP Annual Client-Level Data Report.
+Viral suppression was lowest among youth with unstable housing (63.7%), youth with no health care coverage (68.2%), transgender youth (68.0%).

 TA and Training Projects

-Building Futures: Supporting Youth Living with HIV has identified best practices for enhancing services to youth living with HIV (YLWH), ages 13-24, that contribute to better outcomes in retention and viral suppression.
+Building Futures: Supporting Youth Living with HIV has identified best practices for enhancing services to youth living with HIV (YLWH), ages 13-24, which contribute to better outcomes in retention and viral suppression.

 Clinical Quality Management

-In It Together, a National Health Literacy Project for Black MSM, is HRSA-supported project designed to increase health professionals’ understanding and use of health literacy to improve engagement and retention in HIV care and treatment.
+The In It Together Health Literacy Project was a HRSA-supported project designed to increase health professionals’ understanding and use of health literacy to improve engagement and retention in HIV care and treatment.
+Their materials for providers are available online, and include a set specifically for Black MSM.

 Engaging Black MSM in Care